sunday, november 16th 2025

 JOSETTE ANDREWS (MIDDLE/LONG DISTANCE)

-Josette is headed to the World Championships in Tokyo following her third place finish in the 5000m at the USATF Championships.
-She placed second in the 3000m at this year’s Millrose Games, and she has also placed in the top five at the World Indoor Championships and the Diamond League Final.
+Josette placed sixth in the 5000m this year in her World Championships debut following her third place finish at the USATF Championships.
+She was second in the 3000m at the 2025 Millrose Games, and she has also placed in the top five at the World Indoor Championships and the Diamond League Final.
 Josette has personal bests of 3:59 for 1500m and 14:25 for 5000m, making her one of America’s top distance runners.

 ROBBY ANDREWS (MIDDLE/LONG DISTANCE)